 About

-Our Mission: To conserve the forests, farmland, clean waters, and wildlife habitat of the Upper Delaware River region.
+Our Mission: To conserve the forests, farmland, clean waters, and wildlife habitat of the Upper Delaware River region for present and future generations and to foster environmental stewardship through community engagement.

 The Delaware Highlands Conservancy is an accredited land trust dedicated to conserving the natural heritage and quality of life in the Upper Delaware River region in partnership with the region's landowners and communities.